ph1p/figma-chat/packages/server/README.md

-# Figma-Chat Server
+# Figma Chat Server

-The websocket server for [https://github.com/ph1p/figma-chat](https://github.com/ph1p/figma-chat)
+This plugins needs a server.
+This is a simple websocket server. **Messages are only forwarded and not stored!**

 ## How to start your own server?